This Tip discusses the first decisions that trainers should make, which are the content decisions and the degree of content complexity.

 - What post-training reinforcement is available to the participants?

-On the other hand, suppose that the general content is a series of changes to a procedure with which the learners are already very familiar and that their supervisor will reinforce their performance back on the job.
-In this case, there is a limited degree of difficulty and complexity, since the key outcome is that the learners become familiar with and understand the changes.
+On the other hand, suppose that the general content is a series of changes to a procedure.
+We know that the learners are already very familiar with the procedure and their supervisor will reinforce their performance back on the job.
+In this case, there is a limited degree of difficulty and complexity.
+This is because the key outcome is that the learners become familiar with and understand the changes.
 The real application of their new learning will occur on the job, not in the classroom.

-It is really a simple mathematical equation, in which we subtract what they already can do (the answer to question #4) from what they will be expected to do (the answer to question #5).
+It is really a simple mathematical equation.
+We subtract what they already can do (the answer to question #4) from what they will be expected to do (the answer to question #5).
 The remainder is what they will need to learn.

 Clearly, this is not a situation where one size fits all.
-If we want to be effective trainers, we must have answers to these questions and the flexibility to tailor the content to meet the learners’ needs.
+If we want to be effective trainers, we must have answers to these question.
+We also need the flexibility to tailor the content to meet the learners’ needs.